 These are areas Tiny Hydra is also focusing on, and if you want to work in one of the following disciplines feel free to check out our Hydra Heads recruitment page.
 We’re happy to have new entrants into the industry with demonstrable skills.
 We focus a lot on the soft skills side of working in games and will train you in those, not only the technical aspects of specific disciplines.
-We specialize in rapid onboarding and cross-functional collaboration, and will teach you how to be better at this stuff faster.
+We specialize in rapid onboarding and cross-functional collaboration so that we can teach you how to be better at this stuff faster.

 For this first article in the series, we will be discussing the Technical Artist role.